MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_14_EnableSignRiskPolicy.md

 5. Under **Controls** > **Access**, select **Block access**.

 6. Select the **Require multi-factor authentication** check box and then select **Done**.

+Note: It is expected behaviour by granting password change is as good as **Mult-ifactor authentication**.

 7. Under **Enforce Policy**, select **On** and then select **Save**.